microsoft/reverse-proxy/docs/docfx/articles/http-client-config.md

 ```

 ## Custom IForwarderHttpClientFactory
-In case the direct control on a proxy HTTP client construction is necessary, the default [IForwarderHttpClientFactory](xref:Yarp.ReverseProxy.Forwarder.IForwarderHttpClientFactory) can be replaced with a custom one.
+If direct control of HTTP client construction is necessary, the default [IForwarderHttpClientFactory](xref:Yarp.ReverseProxy.Forwarder.IForwarderHttpClientFactory) can be replaced with a custom one.
 For some customizations you can derive from the default [ProxyHttpClientFactory](xref:Yarp.ReverseProxy.Service.Proxy.Infrastructure.ProxyHttpClientFactory) and override the methods that configure the client.

 It's recommended that any custom factory set the following `SocketsHttpHandler` properties to the same values as the default factory does in order to preserve a correct reverse proxy behavior and avoid unnecessary overhead.